sciZer0/7/v/README.md

 This problem comes from the fact that, for now, in the industry, there is the mainstream wrong belief that there is only one truly-decentralized way for a blockchain to achieve the "51% attack" resistance:

-**the more the blockchain's market capitalization becomes the more nodes must be added in the blockchain — in order for the blockchain to be considered sufficiently sustainable (secure).**.
+**the more the blockchain's market capitalization becomes the more of honest nodes must be added in the blockchain — in order for the blockchain to be considered sufficiently sustainable (secure).**.

 According to this logic, a blockchain with a really huge market capitalization must always strive to have lots of lots of honest nodes.